stardog-union/launchpad-docs/voicebox.md

    - `.env.voicebox-service` can be named anything but contains the configuration for the Voicebox Service.
 See [Configuration](#configuration) for more details.
    - `/host/path/to/vbx-config.json` is mounted from the host to `/voicebox-config/vbx-config.json` in the container.
 This configuration has more LLM specific configuration.
       - `.env.voicebox-service` should have `VBX_CONFIG_FILE=/voicebox-config/vbx-config.json` in it.
    - `voicebox-frames` is a named volume mounted at the frame store path, where the service persists query results.
-This is required as of `v1.0.0`: without it, frames are written to the container's writable layer and lost on restart.
+This is required as of `v1.0.0` when using the default local-disk frame store: without it, frames are written to the container's writable layer and lost on restart.
+Omit it if you configure an [S3 or Azure Blob frame store](./guides/voicebox-deployment.md#frame-stores) instead.
 See [Deploying the Voicebox Service](./guides/voicebox-deployment.md) for sizing, tuning, and the Kubernetes equivalent.
    - The Voicebox Service HTTP server is exposed on port 8000 so Launchpad can communicate with it.

 3. Update Launchpad configuration to point to URL of the Voicebox Service.